yucking/detail-api/README.md

 ## To install:
 Run `make` and `make install` under the [PythonAPI](PythonAPI/) directory.

 If you wish to use the API from MATLAB, see [MATLAB's documentation for calling Python code](https://www.mathworks.com/help/matlab/matlab_external/call-python-from-matlab.html).
-The Detail API no longer maintains a separate MATLAB API in addition to the Python one.
+The Detail API no longer maintains a separate MATLAB API.

 ## To see a demo: